Football

 • Brock spent the 2008 season as Kansas State's offensive coordinator and wide receivers coach after coaching the wideouts in 2007.
 Kansas State ranked 18th nationally in passing (269.6) and 19th in scoring offense (34.9) under Brock's leadership.
 As offensive coordinator at Kansas State, he spearheaded a Wildcat offense that produced the 2008 Big 12 Offensive Newcomer of the Year in WR Brandon Banks and Kansas State's most prolific passer in school history in QB Josh Freeman.
 Banks set a Wildcat junior record with 67 receptions and 1,049 yards, while Freeman became Kansas State's career leader in passing attempts, completions, yards, touchdowns and total offense in 2008.

-• In 2007, Brock tutored Kansas State's WR Jordy Nelson, who was a consensus All-American and Biletnikoff Award finalist, as well as Big 12 Offensive Newcomer of the Year WR Deon Murphy.
+• In 2007, Brock tutored Kansas State's Nelson, who was a consensus All-American and Biletnikoff Award finalist, as well as Big 12 Offensive Newcomer of the Year WR Deon Murphy.
 Nelson, who became the Wildcats' first-ever offensive consensus All-American, ranked second in the nation in receptions (10.2) and receiving yards (133.8) per game en route to setting 11 Kansas State receiving records.

 • Kansas State, which set school records for passing yards, completions and attempts in a season, also ranked 20th nationally in passing offense (285.4) and 21st in scoring offense (35.2).
 The Wildcats finished the season with a 3,000-yard passer, a 1,600-yard receiver and a 1,000-yard rusher for the first time in school history.

 • Prior to Kansas State, Brock spent two years at North Carolina (2005-06), where he served as the Tar Heels' assistant head coach/recruiting coordinator and wide receivers coach.
 In 2005, WR Jarwarski Pollock became the all-time leading receiver in program history with 177 catches.
-In 2006, Brock coached WR Hakeem Nicks to honorable mention freshman All-America honors by The Sporting News after Nicks set UNC freshman records with 39 receptions for 660 yards.
+In 2006, Brock coached Nicks to honorable mention freshman All-America honors by The Sporting News after Nicks set UNC freshman records with 39 receptions for 660 yards.

 • Before coaching at North Carolina, Brock worked as offensive coordinator and quarterbacks coach for three seasons at Temple (2002-04).
 In 2004, Temple ranked third in the Big East in rushing, generating 173.0 yards on the ground per game.